Are Men Less Generous to a Smarter Woman? Evidence from a Dictator Game Experiment: Introduction

-Thus, I design a laboratory experiment where participants first work on an incentivized IQ test which measures cognitive skills.
-After the test, participants are randomly assigned to a group of six and receive a ranking of their IQ within their group.
-Then three of the six members are randomly chosen to be dictators and play three rounds of dictator game with the other three members chosen to be recipients, observing the recipients' facial photos and first names, both of which convey information about gender, and the IQ ranks.
-The dictators' allocation is used as a measure of generosity.
-The use of photos follows recent literature and allows the dictators to infer the gender of the recipients naturally as they would do in the real world \parencite{babcock_gender_2017,coffman_evidence_2014,isaksson_it_2018}.
-I use dictator IQ fixed effects in the analysis to compare allocations of dictators with the same cognitive skills but assigned different IQ ranks due to random group formation.
+In the experiment, participants first work on an incentivized IQ test (Raven matrices) that measures their cognitive skills.
+After the test, participants are randomly assigned to a group of six and receive an IQ rank relative to other group members.
+Then three of the six members are randomly chosen to be dictators and play three rounds of dictator game with the other three members chosen to be receivers, observing the receivers' facial photos and first names -- both of which convey information about their gender -- and the relative IQ ranks.
+I use the dictators' allocation as the measure of generosity, a widely used tool in experimental economics and shown to predict one's generosity outside the laboratory \parencite{franzen_external_2013}.
+The use of photos allows me to inform the dictators of the receivers' gender with minimum experimenter demand effects.\footnote{For example, \textcite{babcock_gender_2017}, \textcite{coffman_evidence_2014}, and \textcite{isaksson_it_2018} use photos to inform experimental participants of the other participants' gender.
+Yet, I show the robustness of the results to the concern that facial photos may be subject to the so-called ``beauty premium.''} I use dictator IQ fixed effects in the analysis to compare allocations of dictators with the same IQ but assigned different relative IQ ranks due to random group formation to cut the correlation between IQ and baseline generosity.\footnote{IQ fixed effects were used by \textcite{zimmermann_dynamics_2020}, among others.}\textsuperscript{,}\footnote{For example, \textcite{falk_socioeconomic_2021} show that children from families with higher socioeconomic status tend to have higher IQ and are more altruistic than children from families with lower socioeconomic status.}

-I find neither gender, IQ, nor their interactions affect dictators' allocation: the point estimate is quantitatively negligible and statistically indistinguishable from 0, and the confidence interval is tight; if anything, women with higher IQ receive more allocation.
-The results hold across the whole distribution and even when I separately examine female and male dictators' allocation.
-Although statistically insignificant, belief about paired recipients' IQ is roughly consistent with the experimental design.
-These findings suggest that one's gender, cognitive skills, or their interaction do not play a significant role in other people's generosity.